agardnerIT/site/_posts/2019/2019-11-03-serverless-implications.md

 I've also saved a copy of the files to my cloud storage: My redundant backup should GitHub decide to go offline.

 GitHub Pages powers [help.github.com](https://help.github.com) among many other websites.
-If GitHub Pagesvwere to have a problem, you can bet that GitHub would know about it *and* care enough to fix it.
+If GitHub Pages were to have a problem, you can bet that GitHub would know about it *and* care enough to fix it.

 Unfortunately Pages does not publish availability figures, although I would be willing to bet that they match or exceed anything I could achieve on my own.